MKG0007/dbms-notes/README.md

 ### Types of Relationships
 1. **Strong Relationship**
-   - Identified by the primary key.
+   - A relationship where the child entity CAN be uniquely identified by its own primary key, without depending on another entity.
    - Example: Customer–Order.
+   - Order exists independently.
+Even if the customer leaves, the order record still stays.
 2. **Weak Relationship**
-   - Cannot be uniquely identified by only a primary key.
+   - A relationship where the child entity CANNOT be uniquely identified without the parent entity.
    - Example: Loan–Payment (payment exists only if loan exists).

 ---